EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: EXPERIMENTS and RESULTS

 The second simulation environment is the $\textit{Classical Office}$ with a scale of $15\times30\times2\,m^3$.
 Each method runs $130\,s$.
 Compared with $\textit{DARPA Tunnel}$, $\textit{Classical Office}$ is more complex.
-The walls force the UAV to keep turning which slows down the speed of the UAV.
-Thanks to the curvature-penalized viewpoints planning and ASEO trajectory, the proposed method is able to avoid sharp turns and generate high-speed trajectories as shown in Fig. \ref{sim} (e-g).
-The UAV speed of the proposed method is $12.6\%$ faster than FALCON's and $36.6\%$ faster than FUEL's.
-Since this environment is more open than $\textit{DARPA Tunnel}$, the computational costs grow.
-The computational cost proposed method is $28.9\%$ lower than FALCON's and $36.6\%$ lower than FUEL's.
+The walls force the UAV to keep turning, which slows down the speed of the UAV. \Higher{Thanks to the curvature-penalized viewpoints planning and ASEO trajectory, the proposed method is able to reduce sharp turns and generate high-speed trajectories, while FALCON usually decelerates when meeting walls, and FUEL can reach high speed only in explored space, as shown in Fig. \ref{sim}(d-f).
+This is because the B-spline trajectories of FALCON and FUEL only try to minimize the current trajectory duration without considering continuous exploration.
+Moreover, the exploration efficiencies of FALCON and FUEL are limited because their implicit optimal assumptions are usually not fulfilled due to the wall obstacles and open space of this environment.} The UAV speed of the proposed method is $12.6\%$ faster than FALCON's and $36.6\%$ faster than FUEL's.
+Since this environment is more open than $\textit{DARPA Tunnel}$, the computational costs of the three methods grow.
+The computational cost of the proposed method is $29.3\%$ lower than FALCON's and $37.7\%$ lower than FUEL's.
+The traveled distances of the three methods are similar.
 As a result, the proposed method is $12.1\%$ more efficient than FALCON and $40.4\%$ more efficient than FUEL.
+Fig. \ref{sim}(o) compares the explored volume of the three methods.

 The third simulation environment is the $\textit{Maze}$ with a scale of $40\times40\times2\,m^3$.
-Each method runs $500\,s$.
-As shown by Fig. \ref{sim} (j-l), the proposed method keeps high speed in this environment.
-Because this environment is larger than previous ones, the computational costs of FALCON and FUEL are much higher.
+Each method runs $500\,s$. \Higher{As shown by Fig. \ref{sim}(g-i), the proposed method keeps a high speed in this environment.} Because this environment is larger than previous ones, FALCON and FUEL have to spend more computing time on solving larger-scale ATSP.
 The computational cost of the proposed method also grows, but only $12.1\%$ compared to simulation in $\textit{Classical Office}$.
-This is because EOCH can solve ATSP efficiently.
-The path lengths of the proposed method and FALCON remain similar, which are shorter than FUEL's, though FALCON and FUEL have better solutions for ATSP.
-This is because their implicit optimal assumptions fail most of the time.
-Thus, finding a perfect ATSP solution in exploration is usually not cost-effective.
-The results show the proposed method's exploration efficiency is $14.0\%$ more efficient than FALCON and $42.6\%$ more efficient than FUEL.
+This is because \Higher{EOHDT} can solve ATSP efficiently. \Higher{Similar to the result in $\textit{Classical Office}$, the traveled distance of the proposed method is slightly longer than FALCON's but shorter than FUEL's.
+This is caused by two factors.
+First, the curvature-penalized viewpoint planning makes the proposed method tend to choose to explore the target that can keep high UAV speed, which may leave some isolated unexplored corners and lead to the back-and-forth movements.
+Second, the routing solved by the proposed EOHDT is sub-optimal.
+Even so, the sacrifice of the traveled distance trade offers a lower computational cost and a faster UAV speed.}